 Pursuant to sections 1866(b)(2) and (h)(1) of the Act, "an institution or agency dissatisfied with a determination by the Secretary that it is not a provider of services" or whose enrollment in Medicare has been denied or terminated for failure to meet participation requirements, is entitled to a hearing and judicial review.
 The Secretary has, as required by sections 1866(j)(1) and 1871 (42 U.S.C. § 1395hh) of the Act, issued regulations providing for the enrollment of providers and suppliers and the administration of the Medicare program.
-The Secretary has provided by regulation that some actions by CMS or its contractors are subject to ALJ, Board, and judicial review, but not all.
+The Secretary has provided by regulations that some actions by CMS or its contractors are subject to ALJ, Board, and judicial review, but not all.

 The regulations applicable to establishing and maintaining Medicare billing privileges are at 42 C.F.R. pt.
 424, subpt.
-P. The regulations define enroll or enrollment to mean the "process that Medicare uses to establish eligibility to submit claims for Medicare-covered items and services, and the process that Medicare uses to establish eligibility to order or certify Medicare-covered items and services."
+P. The regulations define "enroll" or "enrollment" to mean the "process that Medicare uses to establish eligibility to submit claims for Medicarecovered items and services, and the process that Medicare uses to establish eligibility to order or certify Medicare-covered items and services."
 42 C.F.R. § 424.502.
 Approval of an enrollment application means that the provider or supplier has been determined eligible "to receive a Medicare billing number and be granted Medicare billing privileges."
 Id.
 Denial of enrollment means that the provider or supplier has been determined ineligible for Medicare billing privileges and to seek payment from Medicare for services provided to Medicare-eligible beneficiaries.
 Id.
-Revoke or revocation means that a provider's or supplier's billing privileges are terminated.
+Revoke or revocation means that a provider or supplier's billing privileges means that billing privileges were stopped, not revoked, and the billing privileges can be restored by the submission of updated information.
 Id.
-Deactivation of a provider's or supplier's billing privileges means that billing privileges were stopped, not revoked, and the billing privileges can be restored by the submission of updated information.
-Id.
-It is important to understand that deactivation has no effect upon a provider's or supplier's Medicare enrollment.
-42 C.F.R. § 424.540(c).

 The Secretary has provided that a provider or supplier denied enrollment or whose enrollment had been revoked may appeal the CMS decision in accordance with 42 C.F.R. pt.
 498. 42 C.F.R. § 424.545(a).
-A provider or supplier whose billing privileges are deactivated, i.e., stopped, may file a rebuttal under 42 C.F.R. § 405.374, but no right to appeal under 42 C.F.R. pt.
+A provider or supplier whose billing privileges are deactivated, that is, stopped, may file a rebuttal under 42 C.F.R. § 405.374, but no right to appeal under 42 C.F.R. pt.
 498 is accorded.
 42 C.F.R. § 424.545(b).
 If a rebuttal is submitted under 42 C.F.R. § 405.374, the rebuttal statement is considered by the Medicare contractor, which issues a determination, and that determination is not an initial determination or subject to appeal.
 42 C.F.R. § 405.375(b) and (c).

 Appeal rights are established by 42 C.F.R. § 498.5.
 An enrolled supplier, such as Petitioner, that is dissatisfied with an initial determination that its services no longer meet the conditions for coverage under Medicare is entitled to a hearing before an ALJ.
 42 C.F.R. § 498.5(e).
 The right to Board review is accorded by 42 C.F.R. § 498.5(f).
-Petitioner's billing privileges were deactivated; it was not determined by CMS or Noridian that Petitioner's services were not subject to coverage under Medicare.
+The evidence does not show such a determination was made in this case.
+Petitioner's billing privileges were deactivated; neither CMS nor NGS determined that Petitioner's services were not subject to coverage.

-A practitioner, provider, or supplier who has been suspended or whose services are excluded from coverage or who has been sanctioned under 42 C.F.R. § 498.3(c)(2) or (3)

-is entitled to a hearing before an ALJ and Board review.
-The imposition of sanctions and exclusions covered by 42 C.F.R. § 498.3(c) are initial determinations by the Inspector General and subject to ALJ review.
-There is no evidence of such an action in this case.
+A practitioner, provider, or supplier who has been suspended or whose services are excluded from coverage or who has been sanctioned under 42 C.F.R. § 498.3(c)(2) or (3) is entitled to a hearing before an ALJ and Board review.
+The imposition of sanctions and exclusions covered by 42 C.F.R. § 498.3(c) are initial determinations by the Inspector General and there is no evidence of such an action in this case.